openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## OpenID for Verifiable Presentations via Redirects {#oid4vp-redirects}

-The following requirements apply to OpenID4VP via redirects, unless specified otherwise:
+The following requirements apply to OpenID for Verifiable Presentations via redirects:

 * As a way to invoke the Wallet, the custom URL scheme `haip-vp://` MAY be supported by the Wallet and the Verifier.
 Implementations MAY support other ways to invoke the Wallets as agreed upon by trust frameworks/ecosystems/jurisdictions, including but not limited to using other custom URL schemes or claimed "https" scheme URIs.
 * Signed Authorization Requests MUST be used by utilizing JWT-Secured Authorization Request (JAR) [@!RFC9101] with the `request_uri` parameter.